 Sailing in Warderick Wells – Things to Know

-• Fishing is prohibited (no-take reserve) in Warderick Wells due to the Exuma Cays Land and Sea Park
+• Fishing is prohibited (no-take reserve) in Warderick Wells due to the Exuma Cays Land and Sea Park.

-• Mooring can cost $20 and upwards
+• Mooring can cost $20 and upwards.

 Mooring in Warderick Wells – Things to Do

-• Hike through one of the walking trails
+• Hike through one of the walking trails.

-• Snorkeling or swimming in the shallow waters near the reserve
+• Snorkeling or swimming in the shallow waters near the reserve.

-Yacht Charter Day 5 – Staniel Cay
+Day 5 – Staniel Cay

 Day 4 calls you to shun the snorkeling tubes and go for your swim of a lifetime.

 Spend your afternoon at the Thunderball Grotto and see if you can guess the spot from not one but two yesteryear James Bond films.
-Or skip the underwater hike and go swim with the baby sharks near the Staniel Cay marina.
+Or skip the underwater hike and go swimming with the baby sharks near the Staniel Cay marina.

 Sailing in Staniel Cay – Things to Know

-• Staniel Cay is an inhabited island with a population of roughly 100
+• Staniel Cay is an inhabited island with a population of roughly 100.

-• Staniel Cay Yacht Club charges for fuel, dockage, and power
+• Staniel Cay Yacht Club charges for fuel, dockage, and power.

-• The pigs may bite, so be careful
+• The pigs may bite, so be careful.

 Mooring in Staniel Cay – Things to Do

-• Visit the Thunderball Grotto
+• Visit the Thunderball Grotto.

-• Play with the Bahamas beach pigs at Big Major’s Spot
+• Play with the Bahamas beach pigs at Big Major’s Spot.

-• Swim with a rich marine life consisting of parrotfish, grunt, and angelfish
+• Swim with a rich marine life consisting of parrotfish, grunt, and angelfish.

-Yacht Charter Day 6 – Eleuthera
+Day 6 – Eleuthera

 Eleuthera is the last stop in our 6-day Bahamas yacht itinerary and thus comes with an obvious relaxation memo.
 This is because the cruise from Staniel Cay can take most of the day.

-The small island itself located on the easternmost edge of the Bahamas is fascinating, with one side offering blue waters of the Atlantic Ocean for deep sea diving and the other the trademark Exumas sandy beaches with shallow Caribbean waters.
+The small island itself, located on the easternmost edge of the Bahamas, is fascinating, with one side offering blue waters of the Atlantic Ocean for deep sea diving and the other the trademark Exumas sandy beaches with shallow Caribbean waters.
 But swim or dive, and you are bound to run into the incredible marine life (mostly turtles) that’s so omnipresent in these waters you’ll be tempted to stay a bit longer.
 The Edwin’s Turtle Lake Marine Reserve is one such spot to focus on.

 Eleuthera on the right-hand side (aerial view)